 ecoXplorer & NYC Travel Guru tips –

-- Leave some time to browse the discount shopping at Empire Outlets, the shopping mall attached to the St. George Terminal.
+- At the Staten Island side – leave some time to browse the discount shopping at Empire Outlets, the shopping mall attached to the St. George Terminal.
 There are restaurants and cafes, too.

-- Also in Battery Park, you’ll find the Sea Glass Carousel, which features sea creatures instead of the usual carousel animals.
+- At the Manhattan side – Check out the National Museum of the American Indian adjoining Battery Park, with FREE admission – more about that below in the FREE museums section.
+Also in Battery Park you’ll find the Sea Glass Carousel, which features sea creatures instead of the usual carousel animals (pay per ride).

 50+ Things to See and Do in Staten Island